 West Sussex has an aging population with a higher than average number of residents living on the coast.
-Many of these residents are entitled to free off-peak bus travel that has led to a 'second peak' after 9.30am.
-This has a positive impact on these residents' lives and helps to alleviate social isolation and loneliness.
+Many of these residents are entitled to free off peak bus travel that has led to a 'second peak' after 9.30am that has a positive impact on the residents lives and helps to alleviate social isolation and loneliness.